 Parking is available in the Chicago Park District‘s lot adjacent to the Adler Planetarium or in the parking garage at Soldier Field.
 Metered street parking is also available but is limited.

-The standard rate for the Chicago Park District’s lot is $20 per car, but rates change frequently due to activities like football games, concerts, and other special events.
+The standard day parking rate for the Chicago Park District’s lot is $25 per car, but rates change frequently due to activities like football games, concerts, and other special events.
 All parking on the Museum Campus is owned by the Chicago Park District and managed by Standard Parking.
 For the most current parking information, visit the Soldier Field Parking website.

 There are several reserved accessible parking spaces in the Chicago Park District’s lot adjacent to the Adler.
 This lot is closest to the accessible entrance.